query4j/dynamicquerybuilder/CONTRIBUTING.md

 ## Testing Requirements

 - All new features and bug fixes must include comprehensive unit and integration tests.
-- Target **100% test coverage** on all changed/new code paths.
+- Target at least **90% coverage** on changed/new code paths; justify any gaps in the PR.
-- Use `JUnit 5` and `Mockito` for testing.
+- Use `JUnit 5`, `Mockito`, and (optionally) `AssertJ` for fluent assertions.
 - Follow Test-Driven Development (TDD) principles where possible.
-- Write performance benchmarks for critical sections.
+- Write performance benchmarks for critical sections using **JMH**; include results in PRs that claim performance improvements.
 - Tests should be deterministic and not depend on external state.
+- For integration tests against infra (e.g., DB), prefer **Testcontainers** to keep tests hermetic.
 ---

 ## Performance & Quality Expectations

-- Prioritize performance optimizations to outperform existing libraries.
-- Avoid premature optimization—profile first and optimize hotspot code carefully.
+- Optimize based on evidence: profile first, then focus on hotspot code.
+- Favor algorithmic improvements; do not sacrifice correctness or readability without data to justify the trade-off.
 - Document any trade-offs or considerations made for performance gains.
 - Maintain sound memory usage and avoid unnecessary object allocation.
 - Use immutable collections and thread-safe practices consistently.